Festivals & Events Calendar for the Region

 Coastal Washington County, Maine & Charlotte County, N.B.

 Coastal Maine's Washington County and New Brunswick's Charlotte County are host to a variety of annual festivals and events throughout the year.
-Also check out our Local Events and Exhibits pages for events in Cutler, Lubec, Trescott, and Whiting, Maine and Campobello Island, N.B.
+Also check out our Local Events and Exhibits pages for events in Lubec, Cutler, Trescott, Whiting, Pembroke, Dennysville, and Edmunds, Maine and Campobello Island, New Brunswick, Canada.

 Cultural Passport to the rich cultural heritage and artistic life, listing events and exhibitions by location, date and type for the Greater Passamaquoddy Region.

 Cobscook Institute, started in 1999 as Cobscook Community Learning Center, was created to find ways of improving life in the Washington County region.
 Today, it consists of three mutually supporting divisions with a common purpose: Transforming Rural Experience in Education®, Cobscook Experiential Programs, and Cobscook Center.

 The Garcelon Civic Center in the Town of St. Stephen provides a full range of health, wellness, and cultural services to residents and businesses with a NHL sized ice arena, walking & jogging track, swimming and fitness center, conference center, canteen, catering and pro shop.

 Bass fishing tournaments April into October throughout Washington County, Maine.

 Free concerts by faculty Wednesdays at 7:30 PM at the Lubec, Maine, Congregational Christian Church during the SummerKeys music vacation workshop schedule mid-June through August.

 Mid-June through mid-September, short bilingual (French-English) ranger talks about events that took place during the short-lived, but historically important, settlement (8 miles south of Calais, Maine).